inductiva/inductiva/docs/introduction/index.md

-1. Start and manage remote Virtual Machines (VMs), operating either independently or collectively as an MPICluster, that are equipped with the pre-installed simulation software of your choice.
+1. Start and manage remote Virtual Machines (VMs), operating either independently or collectively as an MPICluster, that are equipped with pre-installed simulation software.

 2. Send your simulation scripts from your laptop to one or more remote machines, and start the simulators.